 There are no guarantees for the future since new spores can arrive at any time, but it can give a fresh start and perhaps a reprieve if your garden has been plagued by certain harmful fungi.

 In my own garden, powdery mildew was relentlessly affecting a purple bee balm (Monarda) but not any of the red ones, so I removed just the purple ones and have not seen the problem since.
 Sometimes even within the same species, one cultivar or variety is resilient and the other is not.

-The fruit from infected plants is considered safe if it is in good condition (no signs of disease or damage).
+Fruit from plants infected with powdery mildew is considered safe if it is in good condition with no signs of disease or damage.
 As with all harvested crops, wash thoroughly before use.
 Anyone sensitive to or allergic to fungi should avoid contact.

-These fungi groups belong to two different orders.
+Powdery mildew and downy mildew belong to two different orders.
 Powdery mildew fungi belong to Erysiphales and downy mildew belongs to Oomycetes, also known as water molds.
 There are many differences between the two groups including how they spread and reproduce.
 Visually, powdery mildew looks like gray-white powder on leaves while downy mildew appears as yellow patches with brown spots, usually originating on the underside of leaves.
 The tips for dealing with both are the same.

 Powdery Mildew Fungi & Their Host Plants

 There are over 10,000 flowering plant species that act as hosts for powdery mildew fungi.
 Here are some examples.